British-Columbia/Provincial-Court/Judgements/In re Fergie's Auto Care, 2023 App. 1.md

 - The Department of Business Affairs is entitled to sanction a business for the conduct of its individual employees notwithstanding whether that conduct was or was not within the control of the business owner.
 (See generally *Commercial Transportation Act*, RSBC 1996, c.
 58; see also authority of Commercial Vehicle Safety and Enforcement agency to fine companies as a whole due to its operators violating height limits for commercial vehicles).
 - No law requires the Department of Business Affairs to take statements under oath.
 The President of the Department of Business Affairs is entitled to determine the appropriate venue for taking statements.
 A statement taken in a setting different than that directed by the President is generally not sufficient to sustain a procedural violation for which remand is the appropriate relief without a showing of palpable and overriding error.
 - Suggestions that the adjudicators of the Department of Business Affairs were prejudiced were not substantiated.
 Appearance of bias or actual bias is not a reverse-onus claim.

+**It is hereby ordered that:**
+- The adjudication of the Department of Business Affairs, being reasonable in the whole of the circumstances, is sustained.
+- Policy 1.31 of the Department of Business Affairs, for lack of jurisdiction, is declared to be of no force or effect.

+---

+*iiCryptic_LawMD J. concurring:*

 -  The Government decision is reasonable because the appellant has not established an objective form of reasonableness, and has not proven that their decision is within an unreasonable action.
 - The appellant gives no actual procedure for which the review is based.
 So we cannot accurately decide whether the punishment is acceptable or not.

-**It is hereby ordered that:**
-- The adjudication of the Department of Business Affairs, being reasonable in the whole of the circumstances, is sustained.
-- Policy 1.31 of the Department of Business Affairs, for lack of jurisdiction, is declared to be of no force or effect.

 ---